The Wild Guide To Gut Health

-- Study shows potential anti-infectious disease protection on top of the immune-boosting effects.
-(Research)
+Study shows possible anti-infectious disease protection on top of the immune-boosting effects.

-- Chaga is not a fungi you can eat in its raw form because it not palatable nor is it bioavailable to your body (it won't absorb nutrients).
+Chaga is not a fungus you can eat in its raw form because it is neither palatable nor bioavailable to your body (it won't absorb nutrients).
 This is why water-extracted chaga powder extract is the most common way chaga is consumed.

-- You can also make a kind of chaga tea, similar to making a bone broth.
-The only problem with this method is the density of the extracted nutrients are not usually abundant enough to provide any significant metabolic benefit.
+You can also make chaga tea, similar to making bone broth.
+The only problem with this method is the density of the extracted nutrients usually needs to be higher to provide any significant metabolic benefit.

-- This is why the best way, in our opinion, is to use a mushroom extract that is extracted using an ample amount of material and then reduced down to a concentrated powder.
+The best way is to use a mushroom extract that is extracted using ample material and then reduced to a concentrated powder.
 (Like our Wild Shroom line.)

-- With this powder, you can make a hot cocoa-like beverage or—the best way, methinks—you can add it to your coffee, smoothies and shakes.
+With chaga mushroom powder, you can make a hot cocoa-like beverage or—the best way, methinks—add it to your coffee, smoothies, and shakes.

-Of course, Cordyceps has also long been used in traditional Chinese and Buddhist medicine.
-Cordyceps species are particularly abundant and diverse in humid temperate and tropical forests, including areas in Nepal, China, Japan, Bhutan, Korea, Vietnam, and Thailand.
+Of course, Cordyceps has long been used in traditional Chinese and Buddhist Medicine.
+Cordyceps species are abundant and diverse in humid temperate and tropical forests, including Nepal, China, Japan, Bhutan, Korea, Vietnam, and Thailand.

 After the insect dies, the spores sprout from the insect's body, developing into the mushroom we know as cordyceps.

-You may be glad to know that modern science has allowed the cultivation of cordyceps without the need to sacrifice any caterpillars.
+You may be glad to know that modern science has allowed the cultivation of cordyceps without sacrificing any caterpillars.

-Aside from improving respiratory functions, cordyceps is also credited with improving sexual functions.
+Aside from improving respiratory functions, cordyceps is also credited with improving sexual operations.
 However, there have yet to be definitive clinical trials to prove this claim.

 How to Prepare Cordyceps Mushrooms